Transformer - Output, 8 W, Single Ended

 1 answers What would be a good power transformer to go with this?

-1 answers Hey will this work with an EL34?
+1 answers Will this work with a ecl82 tube?

 We have no experience using the ECL82 with this transformer so we cannot say for certain if it will work well or not.
 Looking at the datasheet, it would appear to be compatible.

 The audio output Xfmr was installed on 1938 old GE radio and it worked perfectly

 Perfect match for the amplifier I am building.
 Good quality and workmanship.

 I HAVE NOT TRIED THEM YET.
 I PURCHASED 2 OF THE XFMRS TO BE ABLE TO CONNECT 8 OHM SPEAKERS TO MY VINTAGE HALLICRAFTER AND COLLINS RADIOS.

 Restoring a 1941 Zenith 7s529 radio.
 The audio output transformer was “open.”
 Took a chance and bought the PT 31 transformer.
 Installed the new transformer and the radio came back to life!!
 The mounting holes do not line up.
 Made up my own bracket and good to go!
 Highly recommend this transformer!!